mpmath/mpmath/doc/manual.rst

     >>> mp.prec
     336

-When you've set the precision level, all ``mpf`` operations are carried out at that precision:
+When the precision has been set, all ``mpf`` operations are carried out at that precision:

     >>> mp.dps = 50
     >>> mpf(1) / 6